 Montréal bucket list bike rides perfect for visitors

-Outdoor Leisure activites, nature and relaxation Sport activities
+Outdoor Leisure activities, nature and relaxation Sport activities

-It’s one of the first things you’ll notice when you first hit the city streets: Montréal is a bona fide biking city.
-From rushing students cycling to and from classes, pleasure riders racking up the kilometres and locals making their way from Point A to Point B on the city’s BIXI bike-sharing system, Montréal loves getting around on two wheels—and we’re even ranked one of the top biking cities in the world by the Copenhagen Design Index!
+Montréal is one of the world’s top biking locations, ranked in the top 15 cities by the Copenhagenize Index.
+From rushing students cycling to and from classes, pleasure riders racking up new personal speed records on bike paths and locals making their way from Point A to Point B on the city’s BIXI bike-sharing system, it’s plain to see Montréal loves getting around on two wheels!

 BIXI Montréal